1,000+ Opportunities

 Get alerted about grants like this

-Save a search for “National Institute of Mental Health (NIMH), National Institute on Aging (NIA), National Center for Complementary and Integrative Health (NCCIH), National Eye Institute (NEI), National Institute on Drug Abuse (NIDA), Office of Research on Women's Health (ORWH) (National Institutes of Health)” or related topics and get emailed when new opportunities appear.
+Get emailed when new opportunities from “National Institute of Mental Health (NIMH), National Institute on Aging (NIA), National Center for Complementary and Integrative Health (NCCIH), National Eye Institute (NEI), National Institute on Drug Abuse (NIDA), Office of Research on Women's Health (ORWH) (National Institutes of Health)” or related funders appear.
+Free, weekly, unsubscribe anytime.

-Search similar grants →Based on current listing details, eligibility includes: Investigators with computational and experimental neuroscience expertise; interdisciplinary collaborations are strongly encouraged.
+Or search similar grants →According to the current listing, eligibility includes: Investigators with computational and experimental neuroscience expertise; interdisciplinary collaborations are strongly encouraged.
 Applicants should apply through an appropriate NIH Parent Funding Announcement.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is January 27, 2028.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Computational Approaches in Fundamental Neuroscience are due January 27, 2028.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 Past winners and funding trends for this program